aspose-cells-cloud/Aspose.Cells-Products/cells/en/nodejs/saveas/xltm-to-ods/_index.md

 ---
 title: Save XLTM as ODS API for NodeJS
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for NodeJS to save XLTM format file as ODS format file.
 url: /nodejs/saveas/xltm-to-ods/
 ---